-The program is based at Emory University (Briarcliff Campus) but has affiliations with multiple sites.
+The program is based at Emory University (EP12 Campus) but has affiliations with multiple sites.
 The residents have their offices, classes, and several outpatient clinics at the Briarcliff campus.
-The program has clinical rotations at several affiliated sites which include Children’s Health Care of Atlanta (CHOA) - Egleston campuses and Marcus Autism Center, Emory Autism Center, Ridgeview Institute, Peachford Hospital, View Point Health Crisis Stabilization Unit, Georgia State University Counseling Center, Chris Kids and Emory University Midtown Hospital.
-Consultation rotations also occur at DeKalb Juvenile Court, City of Atlanta Schools, and HeadStart programs.
+The program has clinical rotations at several affiliated sites which include Children’s Health Care of Atlanta (CHOA) - Egleston campuses, Emory Autism Center, Ridgeview Institute, View Point Health Crisis Stabilization Unit, Georgia State University Counseling Center, Chris Kids and Emory University Midtown Hospital.
+Consultation rotations also occur at DeKalb Juvenile Court, and City of Atlanta Schools.
 In addition to valuing the diversity of clinical populations and institutional structure that this range of experiences provides, the program considers being able to understand and work effectively in different types of community settings and systems of care an essential aspect of being a child and adolescent psychiatrist.

 This residency has been organized to optimize continuous outpatient evaluations and treatments in conjunction with in depth clinical experiences.
 During both years, residents participate in a training clinic with weekly requirements of didactics, patient evaluations, long-term outpatient treatment, groups and individual supervision.
 In the first year, the residents rotate on several inpatient/intensive programs (including adolescent substance and eating disorders), pediatric consultation experience, pediatric neurology clinic and developmental disabilities program.
 The second year has an outpatient focus; residents rotate at several sites and participate in clinics (psychotherapy, psychopharmacology, family) and consultation experiences (autism, forensics, infant, preschool, school, and college).
 The residents also work on a scholarly project.
 There is elective time in the second year.